 We refueled in Manaus, Brazil, unfortunately in the middle of the night so we didn’t see anything of the surrounding Amazon river and forest.
 At Miami those of us going to the U.S. and Canada got off and the plane continued to England and Amsterdam with the European staff and passengers.
 We then went in smaller planes – one to Chicago and one to Phoenix and Vancouver.

-The Learjet that took me and two Aurora passengers from Miami.
+The Learjet that took me and four Aurora passengers from Miami.

 I have always wanted to fly in a Learjet.
 This is a Learjet 45.
 We flew at over 45,000 feet – about 10,000 ft higher than regular commercial jets.
 Quite spiffy.
 We landed at Houston to refuel and get coffee and then on to Phoenix where the last 2 Aurora passengers were deposited.
 At Phoenix the pilot was told that he was not permitted to land in Vancouver as planned (no reason given) so we took off and headed to Bellingham, Washington near the Canadian border.